Fermain/-mollify/README.md

 ### Mollify TTS Package

-Mollify TTS provides audio for markdown content, enabling users to generate and listen to the content.
+Mollify Text-To-Speech provides audio for markdown content, enabling users to generate and listen to the content.
 Currently leveraging ElvenLabs for TTS, future plans may include various optional TTS packages to offer a more flexible user experience.

 ### Mollify Flow Package